dwmorley/TRANEX/README.txt

 SETUP R
 Use R version >= 3.0.0 from, http://cran.r-project.org/
-Install packages: RPostgreSQL, sp, rgdal, spgrass6, maptools You may have to set the "R_LIBS" environmental variable to match '.libPaths()' for PostGIS to work It is recommended to run tranex in R via RStudio, http://www.rstudio.com/
+Install packages: RPostgreSQL, sp, rgdal, spgrass, maptools You may have to set the "R_LIBS" environmental variable to match '.libPaths()' for PostGIS to work It is recommended to run tranex in R via RStudio, http://www.rstudio.com/